 Amesite Delivers Successful, Full Scale, Global Enterprise Learning Solution for EWIE Group of Companies with Case Study

-/EIN News/ -- DETROIT, Oct.
-17, 2022 (GLOBE NEWSWIRE) -- Amesite Inc. (NASDAQ: AMST), a leading artificial intelligence software company offering a cloud-based learning platform for business and education markets, released a case study on their partner, EWIE Group of Companies (EGC), highlighting successful results of their training and upskilling initiatives for nearly 1,000 employees in 10 countries.
+DETROIT, October 17, 2022 (GLOBE NEWSWIRE) -- Amesite Inc. AMST, a leading artificial intelligence software company offering a cloud-based learning platform for business and education markets, released a case study on their partner, EWIE Group of Companies (EGC), highlighting successful results of their training and upskilling initiatives for nearly 1,000 employees in 10 countries.

 EGC is a supplier group that provides manufacturing, products and supply chain solutions to companies across automotive, aerospace, medical, agriculture and energy industries.
 It currently manages over 3.25 million parts comprising millions of dollars of inventory at over 243 factories globally.